About the Program

 The Department of Oceanography launched the undergraduate Global Environmental Science (GES) program in 1998 with the generous support of the Pauley Foundation.
 The vision and brainchild of Oceanography Emeritus Professor Fred Mackenzie, the GES program is known for its rigorous math and science foundation, integrated study of environmental- and sustainability-related issues, and faculty-mentored research thesis requirement.
 This research experience results in every GES graduate having completed a faculty-mentored research project, written a thesis, and presented their research results in a public forum.
 As a result of the challenging curriculum and research thesis requirements, GES graduates are well-prepared to enter the workforce in environmental science-related fields and industries or continue on to graduate studies in many different subjects in the sciences, social sciences, law, medicine, and engineering.

-If you need to speak with us, please visit our Contact Information page.
+If you need to speak with us, please visit our Contact Information page for ways to communicate.

 Mission Statement